 We invite you to watch a short video about company registration in Russia:

+An OOO (Obshchestvo s ogranichennoy otvetstvennostyu or limited liability company) is the most popular form of business in Russia.
+It can be established by maximum 50 shareholders, with a minimum share capital of RUB 10,000.
+If desired, half of the share capital must be paid at registration and the other half in maximum three months from the incorporation.
 The consent of the shareholders is not necessary when one of them wants to leave the entity.
-The general meeting of the Russian limited liability company is taking the major decisions, while the daily decisions are taken by the general director and, in certain cases, by a board of directors and an executive committee may be appointed.
+The general meeting of the Russian limited liability company takes the major decisions.
+The daily decisions are taken by the general director and, in certain cases, by a board of directors and an executive committee may be appointed.

+A limited liability company with a number of shareholders above 50 can and must be reorganized as a joint stock company.
 The major management decisions are taken by the general meeting and the general director and by the board of directors, if the company has more than 50 shareholders.
 The board of directors can be watched by a supervisory board also appointed by the general meeting of the shareholders.

-For individuals.The sole ownership (individualnyi predprinimatel) doesn’t require a minimum share capital and it is the basic form of business in Russia.
-The founder is taking all the decisions necessary to the good function of the entity and can use the profits after submitting the personal tax income declaration to the tax authorities.
-A disadvantage of this business is the fact that, in case of liquidation, the personal assets of the owner can be used to cover the outstanding claims.
+Yes, foreigners in Russiacan act as sole proprietors.The sole proprietorship (individualnyi predprinimatel) in Russia doesn’t require a minimum share capital and it is the simplest form of business in Russia.
+The founder takes all the decisions necessary to the good function of the entity and can use the profits after submitting the personal tax income declaration to the tax authorities.
+A disadvantage of this type of business is that, in case of liquidation, the personal assets of the owner can be used to cover the outstanding claims.

-A general partnership in Russia is a form of business established between two or more corporate bodies or individuals with equal rights and liabilities in the entity.
+A general partnership in Russia is a form of business established by two or more corporate bodies or individuals with equal rights and liabilities in the entity.
 This form of business is based on a partnership agreement.
 In case of liquidation, the personal assets of the individuals can be used to cover the claims (when there are not sufficient funds to cover the claims from the entity’s goods).
 The capital of such business is declared in the entity’s agreement of incorporation and at least half of it must be paid by the time of contribution, while the other half must be paid by the time specified in the foundation agreement.

 Incorporation procedure in Russia